Update on daily number of Isle of Wight positive Coronavirus tests and deaths

 Deaths

-The Government Dashboard also records 2 new deaths within 28 days of positive test taking the cumulative total to 141 (as of 20th Jan).
+The Government Dashboard also records 10 new deaths within 28 days of positive test, taking the cumulative total to 151 (as of 21st Jan).

 Last two weeks and two months